-Gold fountain pen given to Mary Baker Eddy by Edson Dewey in January 1900
+Gold fountain pen given to Mary Baker Eddy by Edson Dewey in January 1900.

 Today I send by mail a perfect Dewey pen for your own use, realizing you should have the best of everything, and while I desire more than all not to disobey your wish in offering you a present, I assure you I do this that I may lessen your pen cares in giving you something to use in this line….1

-The pen that he included was a striking gold fountain pen with the words “Mother” and “Jany 1, 1900” on its cap and barrel.
-Dewey’s motive in sending Eddy the pen may not have been entirely altruistic, as he did not send her just any pen – he sent her specifically a pen of his own design, the “Dewey Perfect Self-Filling Fountain Pen,” made by A.A.
+The instrument that Dewey included was a striking gold fountain pen with Mother and Jany 1, 1900 inscribed on its cap and barrel.
+His motive in sending Eddy the gift may not have been entirely altruistic; he did not send her just any pen but specifically one of his own design—the “Dewey Perfect Self-Filling Fountain Pen,” made by A.A.
 Waterman.
 Dewey’s own business, The Colonial Pen Company, manufactured and distributed various pens for Waterman.

-Far from being upset that Dewey had sent her a gift, Eddy was thrilled.
-“You must have apprehended my need.
+You must have apprehended my need.
 The old fountain pen was leaking and I needed the new.
 God grant that all your needs be supplied by Him who knows them.
-And that I give to the world through the pen you have given me things ‘new and old’ – something higher than happiness, even blessedness.”2
+And that I give to the world through the pen you have given me things ‘new and old’ – something higher than happiness, even blessedness.2

 You requested me so kindly to have the pen suit my hand.
 I will say – I naturally turn the nib towards the right in writing, and find the ink dim and not given down then but when I watch myself and turn the pen over toward the left the ink flows and the lines are smooth.
 It is my fault is it not?3